- Windows 11 vs. macOS Ventura, which is a better operating system?

-The Start Menu has been decluttered and now it features your pinned apps, as well as recommended files, folders, and apps.
-This mostly includes any recently opened files or applications for quick access.
+The Start Menu has been decluttered, and now it features your pinned apps and recommended files, folders, and apps.
+This mainly includes any recently opened files or applications for quick access.

-As you can see, no more will you see all installed apps or Live Tiles, so you can focus only on the most important tasks.
+As you can see, no more will you see all installed apps or Live Tiles so that you can focus only on the most critical tasks.
 However, you can still access all installed applications using the All apps button in the Start Menu.

-Unlike Windows, macOS uses Launchpad that allows you to see all your installed applications and organize them into groups simply by clicking your Dock.
+Unlike Windows, macOS uses Launchpad, which lets you see all your installed applications and organize them into groups simply by clicking your Dock.

-As for customization, these options on macOS are fairly limited, while you can completely change the look of Windows 11 with free Windows 11 themes and skins.
+As for customization, these options on macOS are relatively limited, while you can completely change the look of Windows 11 with free Windows 11 themes and skins.

 Windows 11 brings a fresh and sleek user interface that was supposed to be a part of the canceled Windows 10X project for touchscreen devices, and we’re glad that it has made its way to desktop computers.

-When it comes to Windows 11 vs Apple OS in terms of visual appearance, it all comes down to personal preference, but some users think that macOS looks more minimalistic.
+Regarding Windows 11 vs. Apple OS in terms of visual appearance, it all comes down to personal preference, but some users think that macOS looks more minimalistic.

 Security and encryption

 These are not the only similarities that Windows 11 has with macOS.
-Microsoft is also trying to enhance security with the use of a TPM chip, which is now a hardware requirement for Windows 11.
+Microsoft is also trying to enhance security using a TPM chip, now a hardware requirement for Windows 11.

-If you’re not familiar with TPM, we suggest that you check our TPM and Windows 11 guide for more information.
-Basically, the TPM chip is quite similar to Apple’s T2 chip that newer models have.
+If you’re unfamiliar with TPM, we suggest you check our TPM and Windows 11 guide for more information.
+The TPM chip is quite similar to Apple’s T2 chip that newer models have.

-Both chips have similar features and are used for file encryption, boot protection, and storing your credentials.
+Both chips have similar features for file encryption, boot protection, and storing your credentials.

-macOS uses runtime protection as well as the state-of-the-art protection built-in antivirus software with execute disable features, address space layout randomization, and system integrity protection.
+macOS uses runtime protection and state-of-the-art protection built-in antivirus software with executing disable features, address space layout randomization, and system integrity protection.

-Lastly, macOS uses Mac App Store for downloading and installing software, thus ensuring that the software is 100% secure and that it complies with Apple’s rigorous security standards.
+Lastly, macOS uses Mac App Store for downloading and installing software, thus ensuring that the software is 100% secure and complies with Apple’s rigorous security standards.

 There’s also a Gatekeeper feature for applications downloaded from the Internet.
 With this feature, the applications downloaded from the Internet are scanned by Apple for any malicious code.

-As you can see, macOS is a pretty closed platform, which makes it quite secure, so it’s unlikely that you’ll install any malicious applications.
-On top of that, macOS is a UNIX-based system, so it’s more secure in general.
+As you can see, macOS is a pretty closed platform, which makes it entirely secure, so it’s unlikely that you’ll install any malicious applications.
+On top of that, macOS is a UNIX-based system, so it’s faster in general.

 On the other hand, Windows is a more open platform, and you can install third-party apps without any restrictions, which can be a security risk.

-In addition, Windows has a larger userbase than macOS with 73% of the market share, resulting in more potentially malicious software and more malicious users.
+In addition, Windows has a more extensive user base than macOS, with 73% of the market share, resulting in more potentially malicious software and malicious users.